Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 5. Measure Quarterly Click, report, completion, time-to-report, repeat-clicker.
 Board-ready dashboard.

 Two patterns determine whether the program lands.
-First, the unannounced baseline rule: do not warn staff before the first simulation.
+First, the unannounced baseline rule: I do not let clients warn staff before the first simulation.
 The clean baseline number calibrates everything that follows.
 Second, leadership cadence: when the CEO completes the foundational module first and references it publicly, completion rates land at 90% or higher.

 Get a Cybersecurity Consultation for Your Team